martusheff/nativityofthemotherofgod/content/articles/6th-sunday-after-pentecost-2025.md

 (Romans Chapter 12.)
 This is the start.
 This is the beginning.
 To live morally correct and to honor God through rational service.
-Without the struggle to morally live correctly and pure, we do not and cannot rise in our spiritual understanding and because of this, we do not grow in Christ, but grow in our own understanding, whatever that is.
-It is not that Gods grace cannot help you.
+Without the struggle to morally live correctly and pure, we do not and cannot rise in our spiritual understanding and because of this, we do not grow in Christ and instead grow in our own understanding, whatever that is.
+It is not that Gods grace cannot help us.
 His energy and power that flows from Him, helps and comforts all that seek it, but we will be in danger of having to give an account on that day of not growing properly through it and throwing it away.
 God desires to give His grace to all, but we must struggle to prepare ourselves to receive it.
 He gave it, we didn’t want it.
-We rejected it, it went back to Him and He gave it to someone else who will bring forth fruit in its season.
+He offered it, we rejected it.
+It went back to Him and He gave it to someone else who will bring forth fruit in its season.

 **If** we struggle against immoral thoughts